Doug-AWS/aws-cdk-intro-workshop/workshop/content/40-hit-counter/200-handler.md

  * `DOWNSTREAM_FUNCTION_NAME` is the name of the downstream AWS Lambda function.

-Since the actual name of the table and the downstream function will only be decided when we deploy our app, we need to wire up these values from our construct code.
+Since the actual name of the table and the downstream function will only be decided when we deploy your app, we need to wire up these values from your construct code.
 We'll do that in the next section.